 According to the Red Cross, more than 80 percent of Yemenis now lack food, fuel, water and access to healthcare.

-Yemen is on the brink of total collapse and an “apocalypse,” aid agency Oxfam said in a report Wednesday 12/20/2017
+Yemen is on the brink of total collapse and an “apocalypse,” according to Oxfam aid agency.

 FAMINE CREEPS IN SLOWLY, BUT ONCE THE THRESHOLD HAS BEEN BREACHED..